zainsheikh98/word-cloud-generator/README.md

 ## Contributing

-- Create a pull request on SkyScanner with a feature-branch
+- Create a pull request on Word Cloud Generator with a feature-branch

 ## Author